 more than two (2) levels and where the

 lowest level is at an elevation less than grade and having the exit at grade

-prevent a person from proceeding down the stairs to a level lower than the
+a person from proceeding down the stairs to a level lower than the level of

 dwellings or condominiums with 25 or more dwelling units shall provide

 emergency lighting in the exit ways, corridors, And systems in accordance with